kai-niemi/chaos/README.md

         name    varchar(128)   not null
     );

-## Conflicting operations
+## Conflicting Operations

-Concurrently with N threads:
+A brief description of the workload which is concurrently updating the same account table with an overlapping set of keys.

+It concurrently executes the following statements (at minimum 4) using explicit transactions and N threads:

     BEGIN;
     SELECT balance from account where id=1;